leuchtetgruen/baseviewcontroller.js/docs/views/tabitem.md

 ###setViewController(viewControllerClass)

 This sets the view controller that will be instantiated when the tab is activated.
+The view controller that gets activated will have a reference to the view controller that holds the tabview in its `parentViewController` property.

 ##See also